 What makes Solstice West different in treating teens with depression?

 Solstice West provides a truly relationship-based program aimed at whole-person care.
-Your daughter is more than her diagnosis and deserves to be in a compassionate, supportive environment that offers a strengths-based approach to care.
-By focusing on building healthy, trusting relationships, we begin to help her experientially heal unhealthy past relationships.
+Your child is more than their diagnosis and deserves to be in a compassionate, supportive environment that offers a strengths-based approach to care.
+By focusing on building healthy, trusting relationships, we begin to help their experientially heal unhealthy past relationships.
 We can help our students understand and practice trust, while building their self-worth and ability to self-regulate.

 By developing trusting relationships, students feel safe and comfortable exploring underlying core beliefs related to their depression.
 This deep self-work is sometimes difficult, and students need to work with people they trust in order to access these areas of themselves.

 Solstice West believes that every person needs love, acceptance, and a sense of self-efficacy in order to heal and thrive.
 We focus on principles and values to access intrinsic change and motivation.
 By understanding students on this deeper level, we are able to work on changes that will be long-lasting and exist even after the structure of being at Solstice West is removed.
 Though this approach takes more time and investment, it is one we believe in and feel is worth it.